The Dharma Workings of Craft Masonry

 The library has an entry with the year “19??” and an online version with 1919.
 The latter can’t be correct.
-Safe the language, the booklet looks exactly like the Dutch printing of 1904.
-Even the printers are the same, while the 3rd English edition of 1913 was printed by British printer.
+Safe the language, the booklet looks exactly like the Dutch printing.
+This printing also isn’t dated, but I can make a good guess of the time of printing, see later.
+The printers of the English and Dutch editions are the same, while the 2nd and 3rd English edition2 of 1908 and 1913 was printed by two British printers.
 Just see these examples (English left, Dutch right):

 Besant and others initiated the first Dutch co-Masons in 1904.
 In 1905 the first lodge (called “Cazotte”) was founded.
 Two of the people that were initiated were also book publishers and translators.
 One of them (Johannes Duwaer (1869-1944)) published his Masonic memoirs in the third issue of the Dutch Bulletin of 1933.
 He has the names of those initiated and those present and then he says:

 The attributes were purchased and the Ritual used in England was translated; both the English and Dutch Ritual were printed at the Duwaer and Van Ginkel printing office.